 The black box, as it is commonly referred to by the media, is the flight recorder of an airplane or helicopter.
 Aviation experts designate these black boxes as electronic flight data recorders.

 The black box is not actually black, or necessarily a box.
-Both the flight data recorder and the cockpit voice recorder may be together in one unit, or two separate units, that are painted bright orange or similarly recognizable color that aids in discovery during accident investigation.
-These units must be able to withstand severe conditions and abuse associated with an aircraft crash.
-Whether separated or in one package, the flight data recorder and cockpit voice recorder will have a pinger, or Underwater Locator Beacon (ULB) connected to each of the units.
-The photo on the right shows a flight recorder without its Dukane ULB, which would sit within the empty mount visible in the photo.
+Both the flight data recorder and the cockpit voice recorder may be together in one unit, or two separate units, that are painted a bright orange or similarly recognizable color that aids in discovery during an accident investigation.
+These units must withstand severe conditions and abuse associated with an aircraft crash.
+Whether separated or in one package, the flight data recorder and cockpit voice recorder will have a pinger or Underwater Locator Beacon (ULB) connected to each of the units.
+The photo above shows a flight recorder without its Dukane ULB, which would sit within the empty mount visible in the photo.

 The ULB helps search officials locate the digital flight data recorder following an accident involving water.
 The pinger can operate underwater at a depth of 20,000 ft.
 Once the sensor on the ULB touches water, it activates and can send out a ping signal for up to 30 days until the battery dies.

-This aircraft pinger test set (NSN: 4920-01-515-8505) by Duotech, is a small, portable, battery operated tester for checking the battery condition and functionality of both the Dukane and Benthos pingers.
-The battery condition of the Underwater Locator Beacon is indicated by illumination of LED lamps.
+This aircraft pinger test set (PN: 3530300 NSN: 4920-01-515-8505) by Duotech, is a small, portable, battery-operated tester for checking the battery condition and functionality of both the Dukane and Benthos pingers.
+The illumination of LED lamps indicates the battery condition of the Underwater Locator Beacon.
 The pinger operation is indicated by an illuminated LED lamp and by an audible tone.